AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 The United Kingdom gets about 3 months of sun a year, June, July and August.
 Enjoy them whilst they last.

 # 9. Take risks
 Risk is subjective and needs to be evaluated each time.
 Even on both sides of the same deal, both parties may have a different amount of risk they are taking on.
-The successful risk takers understand this concept and evaluate both their risk and counter party risk when taking a risk.
+The successful risk takers understand this concept and evaluate both their risk and counterparty risk when taking a risk.
 Figure out what defines your risk.

 To take this one step further, somebody that has a family and a mortgage to account for has a much larger risk profile than an 18 year old living at home.
 Youth is a super power for risk, as liabilities are a hindrance to risk, which you often get more of as you age.

 Measure opportunity cost, what do you lose by taking this risk?
-A textbook example of this is a Masters degree.
+A textbook example of this is a Master's degree.
 You pay a substantial sum, for a chance to get a better job that you may not have been able to get with an undergraduate degree.
 Is this worth the trade-off?
 There are many variables.

 # 10. Be malleable, but stand firm.
 Be disciplined, but remain open.
 Adaptability and initiative are two key skills you’ll need for life.
-Initiative in a corporate environment if often met with bureaucracy and push back.
+Initiative in a corporate environment is often met with bureaucracy and push back.
 Try to fight the bullshit but pick your battles wisely, sometimes they aren’t worth it.

 # 11. Decisions and Sacrifice are everything
 They make up a lot of day to day living, and have a butterfly effect on everything else.